hosam-mostafa/JawwyTestLinnk/README.md

 ### UI website :  https://subscribe.jawwy.tv/eg-en

 This Repo Has10 Test Cases for Jawwy Egypt  subscription Plans , prices and currency.
+The Test are run on Chrome in Headless mode

 The Test cases are :
 Test Trial section and that the price is in EGY